Promotion and Tenure Season

 |Other Documentation||Notification of Awards/Honors, teaching materials developed, applicant requested letters (from former students, mentees or colleagues), RVU graphs, are all examples of the additional documentation to add to your application packet.
 Examples of how to document your RVU's can be found here.|

-ALL referees need to be equivalent to, or higher than, the applicant's proposed rank.
+Reference Letters are mandatory and confidential!
+ALL referees need to be equivalent to, or higher than, the proposed rank.

 Referee contact information is entered on the form provided in SharePoint.
 Please review the Reference Letter Requirements.
-This document explains who is eligible and ineligible to serve as a referee.
-It also indicates the required minimum number of referees to submit and the minimum number of letters required by rank and track.
+This document explains who is eligible to serve as a referee, who is ineligible to serve as a referee, indicates the required minimum number of referees to submit, and indicates the minimum number of letters required by rank and track.
 NOTE: Current members of the SoM APT Committee are ineligible.
 Please review the APT Committee Roster.

 SharePoint is used to submit your application electronically.
 This is a secure site with exclusive permissions set to access your folder.
 Only you, your assistant (if requested), and the SoM Faculty Affairs and Development offices in Kansas City and Wichita have access to your folder.
 Once the APT Committees begin the review process, they will be given access to applicant folders.
 Referee contact information is also entered in SharePoint.